unknownghostz6/ghost_mdt_gumcore/README.md

-For vorp_core and gum_core, maybe redmrp as well or whatever its called but havent tested on that framework
+For gum_core, maybe redmrp as well or whatever its called but havent tested on that framework yet

 ## How to Install?